Divorce is a very apprehensive time.

 We love our children.
 We care about how they are affected by any event that enters their lives.
 Divorce is a big event.
 How your divorce is pursued by you and your attorney will directly affect your children’s outcome with the divorce and subsequent new life that follows.

-Will I have as close of a relationship with my children during and after the Divorce?
+• Will I have as close a relationship with my children during and after the Divorce?

 We want the best for our kids.
 We have plans for them that may seem at risk when confronting a divorce.
-Meany couples had distinct goals for their children including certain schools or careers.
-If the child’s grades are adversely affected all of the plans may be at risk.
-Cost of school may have been planned for but in few cases is it fully funded.
+Many couples had distinct goals for their children, including certain schools or careers.
+If the child’s grades are adversely affected by the divorce, all of the plans for the child may be at risk.
+Cost of school may have been planned for, but in few cases is it fully funded.
 The future planning for these costs will most likely determine if the education plans will be able to be followed.

-David Bouschor has been helping clients with their Divorce problems for over 20 years.
-He has helped clients with decisions ranging from how to get a divorce, what strategies work best in their case, as well as competent and diligent representation in Temporary order hearings and final trials in front of a Judge or Jury.
+David Bouschor has been helping clients with their divorce and other family law problems for over 25 years.
+He has helped clients with decisions ranging from how to get a divorce, what strategies work best in their case, as well as competent and diligent representation in Temporary Orders Hearings and final trials in front of a judge or a jury.